 THE HUMAN RIGHTS COUNCIL’S SPECIAL PROCEDURES

-In fulfilling their responsibilities, mandate holders enjoy the support of the Office of the High Commissioner for Human Rights (OHCHR) and, in the case of mandate holders in academia, may also benefit from institutional support from their universities.
+In fulfilling their responsibilities, special procedure mandate holders enjoy the support of the Office of the High Commissioner for Human Rights (OHCHR) and, in the case of mandate holders in academia, may also benefit from institutional support from their universities.

 The Human Rights Council assumed oversight of the special procedures created by its predecessor, the UN Commission on Human Rights, upon its establishment in 2006.
 The Human Rights Council has since created or extended the mandates of many country-specific and thematic special procedures.

 As described in greater detail at the links below, each special procedure’s responsibilities are defined in the Human Rights Council resolution(s) that create or extend its mandate.
 Generally, in the process of carrying out their mandates, special procedures may:

 - undertake in-person country visits to assess human rights violations,

 - communicate directly with States on alleged human rights violation by sending urgent appeals or letters of allegation,

 - make recommendations to States for preventing, ending, or remedying violations,

 - provide advice for adherence to human rights standards,